No Contact Orders in California

 If you are charged with a criminal offense in California and the offense includes an alleged victim there is a good chance that the court will issue a “no contact order” at your initial hearing.
-As a defendant in a criminal case it is crucial that you understand what a no contact order is, what the potential consequences are of violating the order, and what to do if the alleged victim wants to drop a no contact order.
+As a defendant in a criminal case, it is crucial that you understand what a no contact order is, what the potential consequences are of violating the order, and what to do if the alleged victim wants to drop a no contact order.

 A restraining order is a civil order that is issued after an individual requests the order, a judge reviews the order, and the order is granted.
 A restraining order in California typically involves two individuals who have had an intimate relationship with each other, such as a husband and wife, boyfriend and girlfriend, or parents with a child in common.
-A restraining order will typically order you to stay away from the protected person, or person who applied for the order.
+A restraining order will typically order you to stay away from the protected person, or the person who applied for the order.
 You may also be prohibited from contacting the individual by telephone, email, or at his or her place of work.
 If the protected person no longer feels the need for the restraining order he or she may contact the court that issued the order and request that the order be vacated, or dropped.

-If the alleged victim wants to vacate a no contact order.
-The alleged victim can contact the prosecuting attorney, or the court, and express his or her desire to have the no contact order vacated but unless and until a judge officially vacate the order you are still bound by the terms and will likely end up in jail if you violate the order.
+If the alleged victim wants to vacate a no contact order, he or she can contact the prosecuting attorney, or the court, and express his or her desire to have the no contact order vacated or dropped.
+However, unless and until a judge officially vacates the order you are still bound by the terms of the order and will likely end up in jail if you violate the order.